-Which superannuation contributions are payable to me?
+What superannuation contributions are payable to me?

 Contributions are made to a superannuation fund on your behalf at the rate determined by the Standing Committee.
-Currently, the rate is 17% of the recommended minimum stipend for ministers (in the case of ministers, and assistant ministers with 7 or more years of service) and 3rd/4th year assistant ministers (in the case of other assistant ministers).
+Currently, the rate is 17% of the minimum stipend for ministers (in the case of ministers, senior assistant or assistant ministers with 7 or more years of service) and 3rd/4th year assistant ministers (in the case of other senior assistant or assistant ministers).